Tanujarora100/Devops-Interview-Notes/Devops-Notes/AWS/Elastic-Load-Balancer.md

 **SSL Termination Process**:
 - **Layer**: NLB operates at the transport layer (Layer 4) of the OSI model.
 - **TLS Termination**: NLB can terminate TLS connections.
 This involves:
   - **Certificate Management**: Similar to ALB, you can use ACM or IAM to manage certificates.
-NLB uses these certificates to decrypt incoming TLS traffic[6][8][10].
+NLB uses these certificates to decrypt incoming TLS traffic.
   - **Source IP Preservation**: Unlike ALB, NLB preserves the source IP address of the client, which is forwarded to the backend instances even after TLS termination.
-This is beneficial for logging and security purposes[6][8].
+This is beneficial for logging and security purposes.
   - **Simplified Management**: Centralized certificate management reduces the complexity of distributing certificates across multiple backend servers.
-Certificates are securely stored, rotated, and updated automatically by AWS[6][8].
+Certificates are securely stored, rotated, and updated automatically by AWS.

 **Security Features**:
 - **DDoS Protection**: Integrated with AWS Shield for protection against DDoS attacks.
 - **Static IP**: Provides a static IP address, simplifying firewall configurations.
-- **Zero-day Patching**: AWS updates the NLB to respond to emerging threats, ensuring backend servers are protected[6][8].
+- **Zero-day Patching**: AWS updates the NLB to respond to emerging threats, ensuring backend servers are protected.
 - **Access Logs**: Detailed access logs can be enabled, providing information about TLS protocol versions, cipher suites, connection times, and more[6][8].

 ### **Comparison Table**